opendaylight/docs/docs/documentation.rst

 Builds on Read the Docs
 ^^^^^^^^^^^^^^^^^^^^^^^

-It appears as though the Read the Docs builds don't automatically clear the file structure between builds and clones.
+Read the Docs builds do not automatically clear the file structure between builds and clones.
 The result is that you may have to clean up the state of old runs of the build script.

-As an example, this patch:
+As an example, refer to the following patch: https://git.opendaylight.org/gerrit/41679
-https://git.opendaylight.org/gerrit/41679

-Finally fixed the fact that our builds for failing because they were taking too long by removing directories of generated javadoc that were present from previous runs.
+This patch fixed the issue that caused builds to fail because they were taking too long removing directories associated with generated javadoc files that were present from previous runs.

-Weird Errors from Coala
+Errors from Coala
-^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

-As pat of running ``tox``, two environments run: ``coala`` which does a variety of reStructuredText_ (and other) linting, and ``docs``, which runs Sphinx_ to build HTML and PDF documentation.
+As part of running ``tox``, two environments run: ``coala`` which does a variety of reStructuredText_ (and other) linting, and ``docs``, which runs Sphinx_ to build HTML and PDF documentation.
 You can run them independently by doing ``tox -ecoala`` or ``tox -edocs``.

-The ``coala`` linter for reStructuredText isn't always the most helpful in explaining why it failed.
+The ``coala`` linter for reStructuredText is not always the most helpful in explaining why it failed.
 So, here are some common ones.
 There should also be Jenkins Failure Cause Management rules that will highlight these for you.

 Git Commit Message Errors
 """""""""""""""""""""""""

-Coala will check git commit messages for a variety of things including
+Coala checks that git commit messages adhere to the following rules:

 * Shortlog (1st line of commit message) is less than 50 characters
-* Shortlog (1st line of commit message) is in the imperative mood, e.g., "Add foo unit test" is good, but "Adding foo unit test is bad""
+* Shortlog (1st line of commit message) is in the imperative mood.
+For example, "Add foo unit test" is good, but "Adding foo unit test is bad""
 * Body (all lines but 1st line of commit message) are less than 72 characters.
-  Some exceptions seem to exist, e.g., for long URLs.
+  Some exceptions seem to exist, such as for long URLs.

 Some examples of those being logged are: